-BAD NEWS
+2.04 BAD NEWS

 You are, on the other hand, in somewhat unknown territory.
-Everything is new and unfamiliar and that in itself can be disorientating and perhaps stressful.
+Everything is new and unfamiliar and that can be disorientating and perhaps stressful.
 As we will see in later sections, there are many risks concealed within this lack of familiarity and they need to be recognised, understood and carefully managed.

 In addition to not knowing your way around (this is less of a problem in a small practice), where things are kept, how things work, who does what etc, one may be naturally cautious about appearing too inquisitive or even 'pushy' as soon as you walk into a practice.
-It may be sensible to ask the practice owner who is the best person to talk to about issues such as this.
+It may be sensible to ask the principal who is the best person to talk to about issues such as this.

-Changing the place where you work sometimes happens at the same time as changing the place where you live.
-While this combination adds to the pressure and slows down the process of adapting to what is possibly a variety of different changes, all of them happening at once, for most of us we are at least still doing the same job - and that is likely to be a lot less stressful than changing your job entirely.
+Changing the place where you work sometimes happens at the same time as moving house.
+While this combination adds to the pressure and slows down the process of adapting to what is possibly a variety of changes, all of them happening at once, for most of us we are at least still in the same post - and that is likely to be a lot less stressful than changing your job entirely.

-EXPECTATIONS AND PROMISES
+2.05 EXPECTATIONS AND PROMISES